List of awards and nominations received by Ingrid Bergman

 Ingrid Bergman was a Swedish actress known for her extensive and dynamic roles on stage and screen.
 Over her career she received several awards including three Academy Awards, a British Academy Film Award, four Golden Globe Awards, two Primetime Emmy Award, a Tony Award and the Volpi Cup for Best Actress prize from the Venice International Film Festival as well as a nomination for a Laurence Olivier Award.
 She was honored with the Honorary César in 1976 and was inducted into the Hollywood Walk of Fame with a Motion Picture Star in 1960.

 She has appeared in a number of critically acclaimed European and American films and television series.
 She subsequently received a number of awards, primarily during the 1940s and 1950s, though she did receive some recognition during the 1930s, 1960s, 1970s, and 1980s.
 She is best remembered for her roles as Ilsa Lund in Casablanca, and Alicia Huberman in Notorious, but despite the critical success of both films, she was a notable absence from the nominations they received in their subsequent awards seasons.

 The first role for which she received major awards recognition was for her role as a young woman traumatized by the Spanish war in the epic war film For Whom the Bell Tolls (1943), for which she was nominated for the Academy Award for Best Actress.
 That same year she starred as the romantic love interest in the war drama Casablanca (1943).
-The following year she played a young woman manipulated by her husband in the George Cukor directed psychological thriller Gaslight (1944) for which she won the Golden Globe Award for Best Actress in a Motion Picture – Drama and was nominated for the Academy Award for Best Actress.
+The following year she played a young woman manipulated by her husband in the George Cukor directed psychological thriller Gaslight (1944) for which she won the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Academy Award for Best Actress.
 She then played a compassionate nun in the musical dramedy The Bells of St. Mary's (1945) for which she earned her a second consecutive Golden Globe Award for Best Actress in a Motion Picture – Drama as well as a nomination for the Academy Award for Best Actress.
 For her portrayals of the title role in the historical epic Joan of Arc (1948) and title role in the historical drama Anastasia (1956) she received further Oscar-nominations winning her second Academy Award for the later.